 - vitamin C is a key vitamin for the skin.
 It has so many amazing benefits.
 It’s vital for collagen synthesis and also, it can even help wounds heal much faster!
 Foods rich in vitamin C are lemons, oranges, grapefruits, broccoli, peppers, cauliflower, tomatoes and many more.

-- vitamin E is more than a vitamin.
+- vitamin E is vital for skin health.
 It’s a powerful antioxidant.
 Good sources are vegetable oils, seeds and nuts.
 Sunflower seeds, almonds, beet greens, collard greens, spinach, bell peppers, asparagus and even avocado contain adequate amounts of vitamin E.

 - omega 3 fatty acids are also vital for a healthy skin.
 Flaxseeds, chia seeds, walnuts and algae supplements are the best plant-based sources.